What Is Apache OFBiz? Open Source ERP Framework Guide

 Apache OFBiz Architecture: Key Framework Components

-• Workflow and Process Components: Support business process automation across departments such as sales, inventory, finance, and fulfillment.
+• Workflow and Process Components: Support process automation across departments such as sales, inventory, finance, and fulfillment.

 • Web Tools: Provide administrative and development tools for managing data, services, entities, and system behavior.